FIT AS A PHYSIO | MOSMAN

 I’d guess that most people feel guilty about not stretching enough.

 Interestingly, health professionals have changed our tune about the importance of stretching.
 Research over the last 15 years has suggested static stretching is not as beneficial as was once thought.
-I’ve been having conversations about the reasons to stretch (or not) for at least the last 15 years, but the current science on stretching just isn’t catching on.
+I’ve been having conversations about the reasons to stretch (or not) for at least the last 15 years, but the current science on stretching just isn’t catching on with the general public.

 So, what do we know?…